whitte5219/RoLight-Server-finder/README.md

 # RoLight-Server-finder
-an advanced exstention to search and fetch a servers detailed region with one button -# (its original name is "RoLight-Server-Finder" but it was named "roblox server region finder" for better understanding)
+an advanced exstention to search and fetch a servers detailed region with one button *(its original name is "RoLight-Server-Finder" but it was named "roblox server region finder" for better understanding)*

 # download instructions
 1. download all files as a zip file